Fabito02/ChromaLeon/README.md

 <br><br>

-Change your GNOME Shell, GTK, and adw-gtk3 accent colors dynamically based on your wallpaper.
+Change your GNOME Shell, Adwaita, and adw-gtk3 accent colors dynamically based on your wallpaper.

 ---